Common Injuries in Construction Accidents in San Diego

 Protecting San Diego Workers: Your Legal Options After an Injury

 Construction accidents can have devastating physical, emotional, and financial consequences.
-Many of these injuries are preventable when proper safety protocols are followed.
-If you or a loved one has been injured on a construction site, it’s essential to seek legal help to determine your legal rights and options.
+Many of these injuries are preventable when proper safety regulations are followed.
+If you or a loved one has been injured on a San Diego construction site, it’s essential to seek legal help to determine your rights and explore your options for compensation.

 Workers’ compensation benefits typically prevent you from filing a personal injury claim against your employer, but they do provide coverage for medical expenses and a portion of lost income during your recovery.
-However, if a third party—such as a subcontractor, equipment manufacturer, or property owner—was negligent and contributed to your accident, you may have the right to pursue additional compensation through a personal injury claim.
+However, if a third party — such as a subcontractor, equipment manufacturer, or property owner — was negligent and contributed to your accident, you may have the right to pursue additional compensation through a third-party liability claim.
 This can help you recover damages beyond what workers’ compensation offers, including pain and suffering, emotional distress, and other losses.

 How Hulburt Law Firm Can Help